Marcia Rice

 Marcia Alice Rice (5 December 1868 – 22 April 1958) was a British headmistress and historian.
-She was the head of the girl's School of S. Mary and S. Anne which became Abbots Bromley School.
+She was the head of the girls' School of S. Mary and S. Anne which became Abbots Bromley School.

 Life

 Rice was born in Edinburgh on 5 December 1868.
 She was a Scottish episcopalian and the second child of Frances Anne Napier and Lieutenant-Colonel Cecil Rice of the Seaforth Highlanders.
 She was taught at home learning Latin and Greek.
 She sent to Oxford to study English and St Hugh's College gave her an "excellent first".